Your Rights and Responsibilities

 - To make a claim for judicial review if they think they have been directly affected by an unlawful act or decision of an NHS body.

 - To compensation where they have been harmed by negligent treatment.

 - To make a significant contribution to their own, and their family’s, good health and wellbeing, and take some personal responsibility for it.

 - To treat NHS staff and other patients with respect and recognise that causing a nuisance or disturbance on NHS premises could result in prosecution.

 - To provide accurate information about their health, condition and status.

 - To keep appointments, or cancel within reasonable time.
-Patients can cancel appointments by completing the Cancel an Appointment form.
+Patients can cancel appointments by following these instructions

 - To follow the course of treatment which they have agreed, and to talk to their clinician if they find this difficult.

 - To participate in important public health programmes such as vaccination.

 - To ensure that those closest to them are aware of their wishes about organ donation.